seripap/HipsterIpsum/README.markdown

 Generate a dummy title for a blog, and a few paragraphs

-- Press the shortcut once, to generate a single line of Hipster upsum, of about 10 characters
+- Press the shortcut once, to generate a single line of Hipster ipsum, of about 10 characters
 - Move down to a newline, and type `5.60` and then press the keyboard shortcut for Hipster ipsum

 ## Features

-1. Uses only words from [the original Hipster ipsum text](http://www.lipsum.com/)
+1. Uses only words from [Hipster ipsum text](https://gist.github.com/seripap/a58005a2d8b6a6a71615)
 2. Randomly generates text from selection of words
-3. Always starts with `Hipster ipsum` for first paragraph, and capitalizes following paragraphs
-4. Leaves the inserted text un-selected, so you can insert some more straight away (rapid tapping to get as much Hipster as you want)
+3. Leaves the inserted text un-selected, so you can insert some more straight away (rapid tapping to get as much Hipster as you want)
-5. Shortcut key, `Edit -> Text -> Hipster Ipsum...` sub-menu, and context menu activation
+4. Shortcut key, `Edit -> Text -> Hipster Ipsum...` sub-menu, and context menu activation
-6. Variable size of text from just `a bit` to more than you can shake a stick at!
+5. Variable size of text from just `a bit` to more than you can shake a stick at!
-7. Specify how many paragraphs and words per paragraph you want (type a number before pressing the Hipster ipsum keyboard shortcut)
+6. Specify how many paragraphs and words per paragraph you want (type a number before pressing the Hipster ipsum keyboard shortcut)
-8. Works with multiple selection ranges
+7. Works with multiple selection ranges
-9. Does not leave trailing spaces
+8. Does not leave trailing spaces

 ## Install